On the correspondence between thermodynamics and inference: Supplemental results

 \subsection{A Bayesian re-interpretation}

 The replacement of the prior (a probability density) with an unnormalized density of states may make a Bayesian reader uncomfortable since the evidence ($Z$) no longer has the meaning of a probability.
-But there is a natural Bayesian interpretation in terms of the \textit{a priori} model probability.
+But there is a natural Bayesian interpretation in terms of the model prior.

 Typically, when models are compared in a Bayesian context, all mutually exclusive models are assigned equal \textit{a priori} probabilities (\textit{i.e.} the principle of indifference).
 But, we have now proposed a new concept of model enumeration by introducing a density of models.
 We can compute the total number of distinguishable distributions in model $I$ at sample size $N$ by integrating the GPI prior (density of states) over the parameter manifold:

 Since models $I$ and $J$ contain different numbers of distinguishable distributions, we reason that the principle of indifference should be interpreted to apply at the distinguishable distribution level rather than the model level.
 Therefore the \textit{a prior} model probabilities should be: